kni-neu/website-6120/_news/03-announcement.md

 * Our staff e-mail is [cs6220-staff@ccs.neu.edu](mailto:cs6220-staff.ccs.neu.edu).
 This will e-mail instructor and teaching assistant as they appear on Canvas and Khoury enrollment.

+Looking forward to the semester.
+Homework 1 is out and released as are the lecture notes.